SarahTamayao/Flix-8/README.md

 - [X] Customize the selection effect of the cell.
 - [X] Customize the navigation bar.
 - [X] Customize the UI.
-- [ ] User can view the app on various device sizes and orientations.
 - [X] Run your app on a real device.

 The following **additional** features are implemented: